microsoft/alguidelines/content/docs/patterns/event-bridge-pattern/index.md

 ## When not to use

 Obviously, the events should be carefully considered: only the events that make sense to "share" over all implementations, need this approach.

-## Discussions

-You can discuss this pattern [here](https://github.com/microsoft/alguidelines/discussions/66)